kovidgoyal/kitty/docs/performance.rst

 There are two parameters you can tune to adjust the performance. ``repaint_delay`` and ``input_delay``.
 These control the artificial delays introduced into the render loop to reduce CPU usage.
-See |kitty.conf| for details.
+See :ref:`conf-kitty-performance` for details.
 See also the ``sync_to_monitor`` option to further decrease latency at the cost of some `tearing <https://en.wikipedia.org/wiki/Screen_tearing>`_ while scrolling.